Gerald Santos: Concerts

-Santos has done five major solo concerts.
-Santos has been nominated for four consecutive years, 2011 to 2014, as Best Male Concert Performer in the Aliw Awards, winning the award in 2011 for his Major Move concert at the Music Museum.
+Santos has done five major solo concerts, and has been nominated for four consecutive years (2011 to 2014) as Best Male Concert Performer in the Aliw Awards, winning the award in 2011 for his Major Move concert at the Music Museum.
 In 2012, Santos held the Isang Pasasalmat concert at the PETA-PHINMA Theater.

-The concert Gerald Santos It's Time! was held at the SM North EDSA Skydome in 2014.
+The concert Gerald Santos: It's Time! was held at the SM North EDSA Skydome in 2014.

 On June 13, 2015, his biggest concert, Gerald Santos: Metamorphosis, was held at PICC Plenary Hall.

-Santos held a concert at the SM North EDSA Skydome on April 9, 2017, titled Gerald Santos: Something New in My Life.
-The UP Concert Chorus and Regine Velasquez were special guests.
+At the SM North EDSA Skydome, Santos held Gerald Santos: Something New in My Life on April 9, 2017, with special guests Regine Velasquez and the UP Concert Chorus.

 He headlined concerts held in Nottinghill, London, in 2017 and 2019.

-Santos held Gerald Santos: The Homecoming Concert in 2019 at the Theater at Solaire, with Jake Zyrus and Santos's Miss Saigon costars Aicelle Santos, Joreen Bautista, and Leo Valdez.

-In December 2019, Santos staged a major concert at NPAT Resorts World Manila.
-His guests included Jett Pangarap, Nyoy Volante, Garrett Bolden, Rachel Chan, and Kyline Alcantara.
+Santos held Gerald Santos: The Homecoming Concert in 2019 at the Theater at Solaire with Jake Zyrus, along with Santos's Miss Saigon costars Aicelle Santos, Joreen Bautista, and Leo Valdez.
+In December 2019, Santos staged a major concert at NPAT Resorts World Manila, alongside guests Jett Pangarap, Nyoy Volante, Garrett Bolden, Rachel Chan, and Kyline Alcantara.

 In 2022, he staged a concert in Vienna, Austria, with guests Kathy Aquino, Mark Agpas, and Isabel Garcia.

 Music

-Santos has composed and written twelve songs, four of which were included in his sophomore album, Pinakahintay: The Repackaged Edition.
+Santos has composed and written fourteen songs, four of which were included in his sophomore album, Pinakahintay: The Repackaged Edition.
 These four were "Kailan Masasabi", "I Cannot Imagine", "This Feeling Inside", and "Gotta Be Strong".
 For San Pedro Calungsod: The Musical, he composed eight songs.
 For his fourth album, Gerald Santos Kahit Anong Mangyari, he did two compositions, "#MMK" and "Sorry".

 Theater

-Santos has played lead roles in musicals.
-The first was in 2011 in the Gantimpala Theater Foundation's Sino Ka Ba Jose Rizal.
+Santos has played various lead roles in musicals; the first was in 2011, in the Gantimpala Theater Foundation's Sino Ka Ba Jose Rizal.
 His second musical was Matpil's San Pedro Calungsod: Teen Saint at Seventeen.
-The third was Redlife Entertainment Productions Inc.'s San Pedro Calungsod: The Musical.
-Santos was also the musical's composer.
+The third was Redlife Entertainment Productions Inc.'s San Pedro Calungsod: The Musical, of which he was also the composer.

-In 2016, he auditioned for Miss Saigon and got the role of Thuy.
+He auditioned for Miss Saigon in 2016 and was given the role of Thuy.
 He was part of the Miss Saigon UK/International Tour, which ran from July 2017 to March 2019 and covered five countries in the United Kingdom and Europe.
 Santos has performed 553 times as Thuy.

 In October 2019, Santos played Anthony Hope in Atlantis Theatrical's staging of Sweeney Todd: The Demon Barber of Fleet Street.
 The musical was directed by Bobby Garcia and staged in the Theater at Solaire in Manila.
-Additionally, it was staged in Singapore Marina Bay Sands Theatre from November 28 to December 8, 2020.
+Additionally, it was staged in 2020, in Singapore Marina Bay Sands Theatre from November 28 to December 8.